isaacs/sock-daemon/README.md

 }

-// create my application specific server to handle requests class MyDaemon extends Server<Request, Response> {
+// create my application specific server to handle requests export class MyServiceServer extends Server<Request, Response> {
   // check here to ensure that the request is valid
   // anything that fails this will be logged and isRequest(msg: any): msg is Request {
     return super.isMessage(msg) && typeof msg.foo === 'string'
   }